Bad credit loans

 Hopefully, it doesn’t come to this, but if it does, the important thing is to act fast; the sooner you speak to your lender the better.
 Once you’ve brought your payment worries to their attention a couple of things could happen.

-If you think the issue's only short-term and your lender is satisfied with your explanation, they might give you a bit of extra time to find the money.
+If you think the issues only temporary and your lender is satisfied with your explanation, they might give you a bit of extra time to find the funds.
 If you’re lucky, they might even agree not to report the late payment to credit reference agencies meaning your credit history stays intact.

 When it looks like the problem’s going to be longer-term things can get a bit trickier.
 You should still speak your lender ASAP and then it could go one of two ways: